-The value of the skin on the live animal is assessed against current market values issued in a weekly report prepared by MLA's Market Information, based on what skin traders are trading for the week.
+The value of the skin on the live animal is assessed against current market values issued via a monthly report prepared by MLA's Market Information, based on what skin traders are trading for the month.
 You are required to subscribe to this report and discuss skin values with buyers at the saleyards on what values are to gain full comprehension of how skin values are fluctuating.

-An example of the weekly skin report is provided below.
+An example of the monthly skin report is provided below.
 It is a national report collected from different skin processing facilities.
 The price in the report is the price the skin processing facility pays the abattoir for raw skins.
 Raw skins being, straight off the lamb/sheep backs without any further processing.
-These prices are categorised into lamb, Merino sheep and crossbred sheep, by skin length.
-The weight of the animal the skin has comes off also comes into play as does the level of vegetable matter, or VM.
+These prices are categorised into lamb, Merino sheep and crossbred sheep, then split by skin length.
+The weight of the animal the skin has come off also comes into play, as does the level of vegetable matter, or VM.